FAQ – Swiss Youth at the World Bank

 The minimum requirement for the programme is a master’s degree.

 Can I apply if I am about to complete my master’s degree?

-Next call for application: Yes, you can apply if you have submitted everything and will receive your Diploma or a written confirmation that you have successfully passed by the end of March 2022 at the latest.
+Next call for application: Yes, you can apply if you have submitted everything and will receive your Diploma or a written confirmation that you have successfully passed by mid-October 2022 at the latest.